Adolio/Syrinx-Sound-Manager/README.md

 {
 	// Create Sound Manager
 	_soundManager = new SoundManager();
+	_soundManager.maxChannelCapacity = 8; // Limit number of simultaneous playing sounds (for this sound manager only)

 	// Register sounds
 	var engineSoundMp3Config:TrackConfiguration = _soundManager.registerTrack("Engine 1", new Mp3Track(new EngineSoundMp3())); // Register a MP3 track